Azure/azure-managed-grafana/solutions/managed-private-endpoint/self-hosted-prometheus.md

 ```

 Make sure the pods all "Running" before you continue.
 If in the unlikely circumstance they do not reach the running state, you may want to troubleshoot them.

+# Add a private link service to the Prometheus server

+# Connect with managed private endpoint